TCHeaven/Psyllidae/T_apicales.md

 Scaff10X can now be used to scaffold the HiFi assembly contigs using the TellSeq reads.

-Longranger is run in order to remove the barcodes from the reads so that they can simly be treated as large insert illumina reads and used for assembly polishing.
+Longranger is run in order to remove the barcodes from the reads so that they can simply be treated as large insert illumina reads and used for assembly polishing.

 Purging should be done before scaffolding as presence of haplotigs will confuse scaffolder, however the order of pilon,scaff10x,break10x,YAHS or whether using at all will improve the assembly is unclear.